 Each new technology advancement brings with it promises and challenges.
-Will it be used for good, or will it lead to disaster?
-This course examines contemporary and nearfuture cybersecurity threats and the potential security impact of new technologies.
+Will it be used for good or lead to disaster?
+This course examines contemporary and near-future cybersecurity threats and the potential security impact of new technologies.
 Topics include new forms of computing and communications and their implications for cybersecurity practitioners as well as incipient threat vectors.
 Historical security incidents will also be used to provide context and insight into the relationship of technology and security.
-Throughout the course, students will be challenged to develop strategies and responses to deal with emerging technologies and threats in the everevolving cybersecurity domain.
+Throughout the course, students will be challenged to develop strategies and responses to deal with emerging technologies and threats in the ever-evolving cybersecurity domain.
+Credit 3 units.